magicDGS-gaming/ygoprodeck-openapi/README.md

 [OpenAPI](https://www.openapis.org/) Description of the [YGOPRODeck API](https://ygoprodeck.com/api-guide/).

-## Bundle
+## Build

-To bundle the API into a single file, run `./bundle.sh`.
+To bundle the API into a single file, run `./scripts/build.sh`.
-This scripts also performs validation and if the definition is not valid it won't create the bundle.
+This script also performs the validation and if the definition is not valid it won't create the bundle.

-The bundled YAML would be located under `bundle/ygoprodeck-api.yaml`
+The bundled YAML would be located under `dist/ygoprodeck-api.yaml`